loochao/homepage/research/students.md

 ## Former Post-Doctoral Fellows

+* **Fabien Benureau**, Biologically plausible reinforcement learning, 2016-2017
+  Fabien is now a post-doc in Japan (Okinawa).

 * **Z'hor Ramdane-Cherif**, Neural models of visual attention, 2005-2006,
-  Z'hor is now an expert engineer at the Imagerie adaptive diasgnostique et interventionelle unit.
+  Z'hor is now an expert engineer at the Imagerie adaptive diagnostique et interventionelle unit.

 * **Rémi Coulom**, Behavior planning, 2003-2004,
   Rémi is now an associate professor of computer science at the Université Lille 3 and a member of the SequeL research group.